project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 * `deploy-apis.sh` - Deploys the api gateway (Kong) as a docker service using Ansible.

-* `onboard-apis.sh`  - Onboards the Sunbird APIs and consumers to the API gateway using Ansible.

 * `deploy-proxy.sh` - Deploys the proxy (Nginx) as a docker service.

 * `provision-keycloak.sh` - Installs Keycloak.